 It is now roughly one hundred years since the world became enamored of Socialism.
-In the intervening decades, the infatuation with the socialist experiment has led to environmental despoliation, starvation, the demise of entrepreneurial initiative, and the spread of a welfare mentality.
+In the intervening decades, the infatuation with the socialist experiment has led to environmental despoliation, mass starvation, the demise of entrepreneurial initiative, and the spread of a welfare mentality.

 The rise of demonic monsters such as the Castro brothers, Mao Tse-Tung, Stalin, Hugo Chavez, Kim Jung Un, among others, was the direct consequence of the extinguishment of individual initiative, human dignity, and citizen freedoms.